Hello - English

 We asked Janet

-Quite simply I'm going deafer each year at the moment without my aid I am profoundly deaf and can only perceive very loud sounds or vibrations.
+Quite simply I'm going deafer each year at the moment without my aids I am profoundly deaf and can only perceive very loud sounds or vibrations.

-Yes with my aids in I have moderate to severe hearing loss this means I still needs raised voices and normal conversation is hard to follow.
+Yes I wear bilateral BAHA's and use a mic.
+With my aids in I have moderate to severe hearing loss this means I still needs raised voices and normal conversation is hard to follow.

 What is your hope for the future?

-When this time comes and my hearing has gone completely I hoping many of my friends will be able to sign a bit.
+When this time comes and my hearing has gone completely I am hoping many of my friends will still be able to communicate with me.

 What is your greatest fear?